AhsanAliUet/uart-application-in-real-time-simulation-emulation-on-fpga/README.md

 To avoid this, just instantiate UART receiver in the design (in this case it is a counter).
 Receiver will receive data serially from computer/PC/Laptop/Microcontroller or any serial data sending device, and give this data to design and design will now operate on the new coming data.

 # Motivation
+i.
 Another motivation is, if you run out of input switches on FPGA, you can give input to your FPGA using this scenario.
 I hope I was able to make you understand this project.

+ii.
+If we run out of input pins on FPGA, we can instantiate (keeping everything else same) receiver of uart in DUT (design under test).
+Receiver will receive data from PC/Laptop/Microcontroller serially and convert this serial data to parallel data and give it to DUT to use it without hesitation of shortage of input pins.

 A picture explaining this project is given below: